Mecha-Yabai/vue-japanese-quizz/README.md

 ---

-Based on [Tyler Potts' youtube tutorial](https://youtu.be/fM3qHaQrRHU) _Build your own japanese learning app using React JS_
+Inspired by [Tyler Potts' youtube tutorial](https://youtu.be/fM3qHaQrRHU) _Build your own japanese learning app using React JS_